/submit your film

 The Brussels Independent Film Festival accepts all forms and genres: short films, medium length films, feature films, drama, experimental, comedy, horror, slow cinema, sci-fi, fantasy, animation, documentary,...

-In an added effort to support new and emerging filmmakers, the Brussels Independent Film Festival will offer a free year of access to Videomaker's digital magazine to all filmmakers submitting their work to the 2021 edition.
+In an added effort to support new and emerging filmmakers, the Brussels Independent Film Festival will offer a free year of access to Videomaker's digital magazine to all filmmakers submitting their work.
 Videomaker Magazine is dedicated to video production, features tips and tricks for shooting and editing, buyer's guides for equipment, and editorial content on the industry of film.
-More information: https://www.videomaker.com
+More information: www.videomaker.com.

 Each edition, the festival will give out awards in the following categories:

 Best Documentary Short Film

 The Brussels Independent Film Festival accept all forms and genres.
 All non-English language films must be subtitled in English.
 Entry does not guarantee acceptance into the festival.
 Submissions WILL NOT be returned.
 We also accept submissions that have premiered elsewhere and that may have distribution agreements already in place.
 However, TV, theatrical, online video, other festival, or other distribution outlets that run concurrently or in the same month of the festival may not be eligible for screening.
 Rough cuts and incomplete projects are not accepted.
 Multiple entries are allowed, however a separate entry form must be submitted for each.
 The festival has the capability to screen BluRay and DVD.